-I was born in Massachusetts, lived in Tennessee for 10 years, spent most of my growing-up years in Maryland, attended undergrad in Michigan, returned to Maryland for my graduate education, did my internship in Wichita, Kansas (Kansas is a better state than you think!), and was called back to Michigan to teach and raise my two children.
+I was born in Massachusetts, lived in Tennessee for 10 years, spent most of my growing-up years in Maryland, attended undergrad in Michigan, returned to Maryland for my graduate education, did my internship in Kansas, and was called back to Michigan to teach and raise my two children.
 I "married up" when Jenni agreed to marry me in 1996.
 We love mountains (especially the Canadian Rockies), day hikes, walks on Sabbath afternoons, Geocaching, The Great Brain series of books, and Chuck (especially the first 2 seasons).
 Personally, I enjoy computer programming, video editing, digital still photography, racquetball, ping-pong, and volleyball.
 I have a small private practice seeing children and adolescents for psychotherapy in Buchanan, MI.
-I have a passion for doing things excellently and efficiently.
+I have a passion for doing things to a high standard and efficiently.
 My pet peeves are dishonesty and not following directions.

 Baltazar, T. & Coffen, R. D. (2011).
 The role of doubt in religious identity development and psychological maturity.
 Journal of Research on Christian Education, 20(2), 182-194.